How to Fix a Slow WordPress Website (COMPLETE GUIDE)

-When we first released this guide we got dozens of emails each month asking for help with WordPress speed problems and fixing slow Wordpress websites so we ended up creating a new Wordpress Speed Optimization Service - WP Speed Fix.
-Since launched we’ve worked on well over 4000 websites.
+When we first released this guide we got dozens of emails each month asking for help with WordPress speed problems and fixing slow Wordpress websites so we ended up creating an entirely new brand that focusses on this problem: WP Speed Fix.
+Since launched we’ve worked on well over 5000 websites.

 Before we get into specifics lets take a quick look at why your Wordpress site is slow.
 By understanding what’s causing the slow loading or poor response time it’ll help narrow down the steps you can take to fix it.